kurokurome/font-atlas-generator/README.md

 - Click "Generate Atlas" and it will show you a preview of the atlas
 - Click "Export".
 The atlas and the coordinate file will be saved inside `outputs` folder

-#### Tips: If you want to you fonts that is installed in your computer, you can find it in `C:\Windows\Fonts`.
+#### Tips: If you want to use fonts that is installed in your computer, you can find it in `C:\Windows\Fonts`.
 Copy the fonts and paste it inside `fonts` folder that the program created.

 ---